boazbk/tcs/lec_05_physical_implementation.md

 ## Composition from graphs

-Given [circuitprogequivthm](){.ref}, we can reprove our composition theorems  in the circuit formalism, which has the advantag of making them more intuitive.
+Given [circuitprogequivthm](){.ref}, we can reprove our composition theorems  in the circuit formalism, which has the advantage of making them more intuitive.
 That is, we can prove [seqcompositionthm](){.ref} and [parcompositionthm](){.ref} by showing how to transform a circuits for $F$ and $G$ into circuits for $F \circ G$ and $F \oplus G$.
 This is what we do now: